chevonnelise/chevet-programmes-finder.io/README.md

 <p>2) From the offcanvas navbar, users can click on the 'Need a listening ear?' link and quickly access the list of hotlines to call e.g. Crisis and Suicide Prevention.</p>

 ## Typography
-<p>The 'Raleway' font was chosen to provide a friendly-looking look and feel.</p>
+<p>The 'Quicksand' font was chosen to provide a friendly-looking look and feel.</p>

 <!-- ## Wireframe
 workspace/mental-well-being-programmes-finder/images/Figma UIUX.png -->